-Clover mites often become pests indoors after heavy rain, excessive heat or a change in the season, which stimulate massive numbers to enter buildings.
+CLOVER MITES often become pests indoors after heavy rain, excessive heat or a change in the season, which stimulate massive numbers to enter buildings.
 To the naked eye, the mites appear as tiny moving dark spots crawling around walls, windows and doors.
-Crushing the mites to kill them leaves a reddish spot.
+Crushing them to kill them leaves a reddish spot.
 Fortunately, the mites do not reproduce indoors and will die within a few days from dehydration.

 Clover mites can be especially abundant in heavily fertilized lawns, but have many host plants including certain lawn grasses, ornamental flowers, clover, dandelion, shepherd’s purse, strawberry, daffodil, salvia, alyssum, and primrose, to name only a few.